top of page

 Guardianship options.

-If you already have a guardianship of the minor child and you wish to move towards adoption, you will want to know that it is not an easy battle, but it certainly can be done.
-As a part of the process, the Judge will look at the involvement of the parent and improvement of the parent.
-If the underlying issue was drugs, but the parent has been seeking aggressive treatment for drugs, a judge will be unlikely to go the more permanent adoption route.
-However, if the parent only gives lip service to drug treatment in that situation, but does not seriously attend, there may be a case.
-This applies to all situations where a parent has options of turning life around.
 Typically, for adoption without consent of the parents, you will want to show that there has been no visitation in a year and that the parent has not provided support for the child in that time.
 Terminating a parent’s rights is not something a judge does easily, and judges will often give parents multiple opportunities to get life back in order.
 However, when a grandparent or family member has had long term guardianship, the parent has not shown improvement, and it is shown that adoption is in the best interest of the child, that is when an adoption can be pursued without consent of the parent.
 The retaining fee for this type of adoption is $5,000.00, and we bill against that at the hourly rate of $250 to $395 per hour, depending on the position and experience of the attorney.
 (More details would be explained in a legal services agreement.)

 To discuss a grandparent or family adoption with one of our attorneys, we invite you to call 770-863-8355 to